rami-awad-nyc/CS-Notes/OS Textbook Readings/Intro to OS.md

 	  each process because files tend to share info
 	- Programs make system calls into the OS to interact with other files (the OS handles system calls in the file system)
-		- System calls provide a simple way to access devices
+		- By providing system calls to programs, OS is often seen as a standard library